nephio-project/docs/content/en/docs/neo-porch/2_concepts/porch_concepts.md

 * Perform bulk operations using package variants, such as:
-  * Assisted/automated update (upgrade, rollback) of groups of packages matching specific criteria (e.g. base package has a new version; specific base package version has a vulnerability and should be rolled back)
+  * Assisted/automated update (upgrade, rollback) of groups of packages matching specific criteria (e.g. base package has a new version; specific base package version has a vulnerability and should be rolled back).
-  * Proposed change validation (pre-validating change that adds a validator function to a base package)
+  * Proposed change validation (pre-validating change that adds a validator function to a base package).

 * Delete an existing package or package revision.